sap-tutorials/btp-dev-guidance/tutorials/remote-service-deploy-with-mock-cf/remote-service-deploy-with-mock-cf.md

 When creating new entries in the Incident Management application, you should be able to see all values from the mock server in the value help of the **Customer** field.

-> Before you continue with this step, don’t forget to perform the steps from the tutorials [Assign the User Roles](https://developers.sap.com/tutorials/user-role-assignment.html) and [Integrate Your Application with SAP Build Work Zone](https://developers.sap.com/tutorials/integrate-with-work-zone.html).
+> Before you continue with this step, don’t forget to perform the steps from the tutorials [Assign the User Roles](https://developers.sap.com/tutorials/user-role-assignment.html) and [Integrate Your Application with SAP Build Work Zone, Standard Edition](https://developers.sap.com/tutorials/integrate-with-work-zone.html).

 1. Open your SAP Build Work Zone, standard edition site as described in [Integrate Your Application with SAP Build Work Zone, Standard Edition](https://developers.sap.com/tutorials/integrate-with-work-zone.html).